In this post, we will show how to use the Protein Path Finder app for finding possible paths between two conformations

 To export conformations along the path into the document, select the paths from the path table, choose the export interval and click the Export button.

 Check the Pathlines tutorial to learn about how to create pathlines, for example, for visualization of the movement of the center of mass of a ligand.

 Improving paths with P-NEB

 The resulting paths can be significantly improved with the help of the parallel Nudged Elastic Bands (NEB) method implemented in the P-NEB app.
-Please check out the P-NEB tutorial for more information.
+Please check out the P-NEB tutorial on exploring transition paths for more information.

 Exporting atoms trajectories along paths